luloxi/Resume/README.md

 - **Web development**: Set up LAMP servers for Moodle and WordPress, designed layouts in WordPress using Elementor, and performed ongoing performance and SEO optimizations.
 Improved UX/UI with data from Google Analytics.
 Implemented accesibility following the ARIA standard.
 - **Social Media**: Created and scheduled content for Facebook, Twitter, Instagram, and YouTube using Adobe Photoshop, Adobe Premiere, Canva, and other tools.
 - **E-mail marketing**: Created and scheduled email weekly news and marketing campaigns using Mailchimp.
+- **Photography**: Photographed and recorded live events, including music festivals, and then edited the material or uploaded it live while on the event.
 - **Teamwork**: Trained staff in new technologies and coordinated team projects using Trello.

 ---